 Pre-order Pokémon Celebrations cards in the US

-There are no pre-orders live at the time of writing, but if you can’t wait to get your hands on any of the products from the Pokémon Celebrations set, make sure you bookmark this page as we’ll be adding individual listings below as soon as they get announced.
+If you can’t wait to get your hands on any of the products from the Pokémon Celebrations set, make sure you bookmark this page as we’ll be adding stock updates below as soon as they get announced.

 That said, some retailers such as GameStop have Pokémon 25th anniversary TCG merchandise such as card folders still in stock, as well as various other sets.
 You can check what’s currently available using the links above.